Rebeca Méndez

-Rebeca Méndez (June 8, 1962; Mexico City) is a Mexican-American artist and graphic designer.
-She is professor at UCLA Design Media Arts in Los Angeles, California, and since July 2020 is chair of the department, as well as founder and director of the Counterforce Lab.
-Her Vice-chair Peter Lunenfeld wrote about her: "Rebeca has won the three most significant awards in the field of design: The Cooper-Hewitt National Design Award in Communication Design, 2012, the AIGA Medal in 2017, and induction to the One Club Hall of Fame in 2017.
-This triple crown would be worthy enough on its own, more than worthy, absolutely exceptional, but when you add in that Rebeca is the first and only Latina to win each one of these, much less all three, the achievement is towering."
-In fact, she is the only woman ever to have received all these three awards, while Bob Greenberg from R/GA is the only man to have received all of them.
+Rebeca Méndez (born June 8, 1962) is a Mexican-American artist, graphic designer and photographer.
+She is a professor at UCLA Design Media Arts in Los Angeles, California, as well as the founder and director of the Counterforce Lab.
+She has won the Cooper-Hewitt National Design Award in Communication Design in 2012, the AIGA Medal in 2017, and induction into the One Club Hall of Fame in 2017.
+Méndez is the only woman ever to have received all three of these awards.

-"Méndez has spent her career crossing the boundaries of culture, disciplines, and thought," writes Margaret Andersen in the biography she wrote of her when Méndez was awarded the AIGA Medal.
-"She inhabits the worlds of design and art simultaneously, and it is this rare ability to migrate effortlessly between art gallery, ad agency, and university classroom that enables her dynamic point of view to emanate from everything she produces."
+In the biography she wrote when Méndez was awarded the AIGA Medal, Margaret Andersen notes that Méndez has worked across various cultural and professional domains.

 Early life and education

-Rebeca Méndez was born June 8, 1962, in Mexico City, Mexico.
-Her parents were both chemical engineers who she always saw investigating, experimenting and proving their work, which she has credited as inspiring the process for her art work.
+Rebeca Méndez was born on June 8, 1962, in Mexico City, Mexico.
+Her parents were both chemical engineers, whom she always saw investigating, experimenting, and proving their work, which she has credited as inspiring the process for her artistic practice.
 One of Méndez's first designs was in her parents' home, where they allowed her to paint whatever she desired on the largest wall in their home.
-At the age of six Méndez began training as a gymnast, at ten she joined the Junior National Olympics Gymnastics team, and in 1979 she was the national champion of Mexico and on the team that was going to go to the 1980 Summer Olympics in Moscow.
-Then Russia invaded Afghanistan in December 1979.
-The United States boycotted the Olympics and Mexico did the same thing, which prevented her from becoming an Olympian.
-She relocated to the United States at 18 with the support and encouragement of her father and in 1984 received her BFA in Communication Design from Art Center College of Design in Pasadena, California.
+At the age of six, Méndez began training as a gymnast; at ten, she joined the Junior National Olympics Gymnastics team, and in 1979 she was the national champion of Mexico and on the team that was going to go to the 1980 Summer Olympics in Moscow.
+However, when Russia invaded Afghanistan in December 1979, the United States boycotted the Olympics and Mexico did the same, which prevented her from becoming an Olympian.
+She relocated to the United States at 18 with the support and encouragement of her father and in 1984 received her BFA in Communication Design from ArtCenter College of Design in Pasadena, California.
 In 1989 she returned to Art Center as Designer of the College, and later its Design Director, a position she held until 1995.
 Méndez went on to earn her MFA in Media Design Practices from the same college in 1997.